(Public Works and Water & Sewer Utilities, including Sanitation, Roads, Parks, Buildings & Grounds, and Recycling)

 Bulk Trash Pick-Up

-Bulk Trash collection services are also provided by Gold Medal Enterprises.
+Bulk Trash collection services are currently provided by Republic Services.
 This service is available to residential properties two (2) times per month; either of the 1st & 3rd Wednesday or the 2nd & 4th Wednesday.

 If you are located in Area "A," pick ups are scheduled on the 1st & 3rd Wednesdays.
 If you are located in Area "B," pick-ups are scheduled on the 2nd & 4th Wednesdays on the month.
 Please click HERE for a map with the Areas.